 This excerpt is from an article that focused on the never-ending skirmishes over how to divide the water of California and simultaneously meet the objectives of water supply and ecosystem health in the Delta.
 The statement, which appears to be attributed to Tom Birmingham of Westlands Water District, is both a mangling of the facts and an apples-to-oranges comparison.

-Interpreted literally, it implies that agricultural water use has been reduced from 80% to 43% with a transfer of agriculture’s use of water to the environment.
+Interpreted literally, it implies that agricultural water use has been reduced from 80 percent to 43 percent with a transfer of agriculture’s use of water to the environment.
 Reading the news over the past few years, it might have seemed like such a thing happened.
 It hasn’t, of course.

 If this were the case, we would have seen a dramatic decline in agricultural water use since the implementation of environmental laws.
 We have seen a decline, but it is nothing close to what is implied.

 This statement requires some disentangling to separate the facts from the factoids (near-facts which are artfully spun).
 The roots of confusion lie with the change in how the California Department of Water Resources (DWR) reports water use.
 Historically, DWR only counted water that was applied for economic uses.
-Under this scheme roughly 80% of water went to agriculture with the remaining 20% going to urban uses.
+Under this scheme roughly 80 percent of water went to agriculture with the remaining 20 percent going to urban uses.

 Under the new reporting system, gross water use includes both the applied water for urban and agricultural use, as well as that set aside for flow requirements to meet habitat and water quality needs.
 This is the source of the second part of the above statement.
-A more accurate figure is roughly 40% agriculture, 10% urban and 50% environment.
+A more accurate figure is roughly 40 percent agriculture, 10 percent urban and 50 percent environment.

 Sounds like the environment is taking all the water after all, even with the new accounting system.
 But this is a larger total volume of water than in the old accounting system, since environmental water is now added in to the mix.
 This accounting method is both flawed and misleading.